Adaptively Clustering Neighbor Elements for Image-Text Generation: Introduction

-To capture the varying graininess, we propose to \textbf{Ada}ptively \textbf{Clust}er the neighbor elements to carry Self-ATT and named the novel Transformer as \textbf{Ada-ClustFormer} (\textbf{ACF}).
-As shown in Figure~\ref{fig:fig1}(b), in each layer, the window size is not fixed but can be adjusted to each specific input sequence, \eg, in the 1-st layer, $\{\bm{s}_1,\bm{s}_2,\bm{s}_3\}$, $\{\bm{s}_4$\}, $\{\bm{s}_5,\bm{s}_6$\}, $\{\bm{s}_7$\}, $\{\bm{s}_8\}$ are respectively clustered.
-The higher layers merge small clusters into bigger ones for global contexts, \eg, the 2-nd layer respectively merges $\{\bm{s}_1,\bm{s}_2,\bm{s}_3,\bm{s}_4,\bm{s}_5,\bm{s}_6\}$, $\{\bm{s}_7,\bm{s}_8\}$ into two clusters to carry Self-ATT.
-To achieve this adaptive clustering, we insert a probabilistic clustering matrix $\bm{C}$ into the Self-ATT layer, where the probability $\bm{C}_{ij}$ softly determines whether the sub-sequence $\{ \bm{s}_i,...,\bm{s}_j \}$ should be clustered or not.
+To solve these two limitations, we propose a novel global-local Transformer which applies a general visual-linguistic inductive bias to capture varying graininess of both vision and language data.
+Specifically, we enable the Self-ATT layer to \textbf{Ada}ptively \textbf{Clust}er the neighbor elements for implementing self-attention and term this novel model as \textbf{Ada-ClustFormer} (\textbf{ACF}).
+To achieve this, we insert a probabilistic clustering matrix $\bm{C}$ into the Self-ATT layer, where the probability $\bm{C}_{ij}$ softly determines whether the sub-sequence $\{ \bm{s}_i,...,\bm{s}_j \}$ should be clustered or not.
 To calculate $\bm{C}_{ij}$, we consider whether the next element $\bm{s}_j$ is similar to the mean-pooling of $\{ \bm{s}_i,...,\bm{s}_{j-1} \}$.
-Thus ACF can adjust the window of Self-ATT based on each specific data sample.
+Thus we can adjust the cluster size based on each specific data sample.
+As shown in Figure~\ref{fig:fig1}(c), in each layer, the window size is not fixed but can be adjusted to each specific input sequence, \eg in the 1-st layer, $\{\bm{s}_1,\bm{s}_2,\bm{s}_3\}$, $\{\bm{s}_4$\}, $\{\bm{s}_5,\bm{s}_6$\}, $\{\bm{s}_7$\}, $\{\bm{s}_8\}$ are respectively clustered.
+Then ACF can be constructed by stacking these revised Self-ATT layers, while simply stacking cannot guarantee the small clusters in the lower layers to be merged into bigger ones in the higher layers.
+To remedy this problem, we enforce $\bm{C}^{l-1} \leq \bm{C}^{l}$, where $l$ denotes the $l$-th layer, by using a convex combination technique.
+Then as Figure~\ref{fig:fig1}(c) shows, the higher layers merge small clusters into bigger ones for learning global contexts, \eg the 2-nd layer respectively merges $\{\bm{s}_1,\bm{s}_2,\bm{s}_3,\bm{s}_4,\bm{s}_5,\bm{s}_6\}$, $\{\bm{s}_7,\bm{s}_8\}$ into two clusters to carry Self-ATT.